 instant.page’s script is hosted serverless with Cloudflare Workers so that there’s no server to hack into.

 It’s loaded as a module so that most old browsers won’t execute it.

-InstantClick is unfortunately mostly a proof of concept as it doesn’t have good documentation.
+InstantClick is unfortunately mostly just a proof of concept as it doesn’t have good documentation.

-Future related projects
+Future related project

 InstantClick provides the smoothest experience possible, while still not requiring as much work as a framework (who give lesser results), so I’m considering working on it again later in 2020.
 It will be renamed to “instant.page extra”.